BenjaminRiderelli/interview-challenge-gadgetz/README.md

 Searchbar filters on real time the products that match the search's input value with the brand and model properties of each product

 The list of products has a maximum of 4 columns and is responsive to multiple devices and resolutions, as for each item itself displays the following information:

-    -Image of the product
+    Image of the product

-    -Brand of the product
+    Brand of the product

-    -Model of the product
+    Model of the product

-    -Price of the product
+    Price of the product

 ## Product Details Page